-For the 2018/19 academic year GITEP SCITT has formed a new partnership with the University of Bristol.
+Since 2018 GITEP SCITT has been working in partnership with the University of Bristol to provide the academic PGCE part of our training programme.
 We are delighted to be working with a university with an international reputation for educational research.
 The University of Bristol’s School of Education is ranked in the top 5 nationally (2014 Research Excellence Framework) and among the top 50 in the world (2017 QS World Rankings).

 We are proud to be the only SCITT working with the University of Bristol.
 This partnership brings together two outstanding providers of initial teacher training and our large partnership of schools, 10 of them also graded outstanding, creating an initial teacher training programme of real quality.
 Both GITEP and the University of Bristol focus only on secondary teacher training.

-GITEP trainees will continue to receive the same outstanding school based training and be recommended for Qualified Teacher Status by GITEP.
-They also gain a PGCE awarded by the University of Bristol.
+GITEP SCITT trainees will be recommended for Qualified Teacher Status and assessed against the Teachers’ Standards by GITEP SCITT.
+They will also receive a PGCE, with 60 Master’s credits, from the University of Bristol.